Thus far I’ve lived a quiet life, and I’m thankful for it.

 “I haven’t tried to picture this war in a big, broad-minded way.
 I’m not old enough to understand what it’s all about, and I’m not experienced enough to judge its failures and successes.
 My reactions are those of a young guy who has been exposed to some of it, and I try to put those reactions in my drawings.
 Since I’m a cartoonist, maybe I can be funny after the war, but nobody who has seen this war can be cute about it while it’s going on.
 The only way I can try to be a little funny is to make something out of the humorous situations which come up even when you don’t think life could be any more miserable.
 It’s pretty heavy humor, and it doesn’t seem funny at all sometimes when you stop and think about it.” (pgs.
 7-8)

-He doesn’t paint war as clean and shiny with everyone behaving properly, (i.e. these aren’t comics for the kids!
-The text of the book isn’t either for that matter) but he doesn’t paint a bitter picture either.
+He doesn’t paint war as clean and shiny with everyone behaving properly, (i.e. these aren’t comics for the kids,) but he doesn’t paint a bitter picture either.
 Mr. Mauldin focuses on the people, the camaraderie, the respect, (or lack of) they show each other, fear and courage and small acts of kindness.

 His comics and views of the war weren’t always popular.
 General George S. Patton’s hated Mauldin’s cartoons.
 The ‘spit and polish’ general objected to Mauldin’s portrayal of tired, sloppy soldiers, and to jokes at the officers’ expense.
 Mauldin himself admitted that he liked to poke some fun at the ‘brass.’
 However, he qualified this tendency.